 In Helsingør, we found a neat food market, colorful streets, a lively town square, and some tempting sweet shops.
 We didn’t have time to see the famous Louisiana Museum nearby, but we did catch a work of art and sustainability outside the food market – a giant fish made of retrieved ocean plastic!

 Our day trip to Kronborg was short but a great way to get out of the hustle and bustle of Copenhagen!
-The following weekend, we were able to have another perfect retreat from the city on a DIScovery Trip to Bornholm.
+The following weekend, we were able to have another perfect retreat from the city on a trip to Bornholm.